eazybytes/spring-security/README.md

 * Applying authorization rules using roles, authorities inside a web application using Spring Security
 * Method level security in web/non-web applications
 * Social Login integrations into web applications
-* Set up of Authorization Server using KeyCloak
+* Set up of Authorization Server using KeyCloak, Spring Authorization Server

 ## Pre-requisite for the course
 - Good understanding on Java and Spring concepts